Bitvis VIP Specification Coverage

 The device reset shall be active low.

 There are lots of acceptable approaches with respect to how much functionality is verified in each testcase and how these are organized.
 This VIP will allow various approaches from dead simple to advanced.
-In order to explain the concepts, we start with the simplest case and add step-by-step on that until we have built a full advanced specification coverage system.
+In order to explain the concepts, we start with the simplest case and add step-by-step on that until we have built a full advanced Specification Coverage system.

 Definitions